openstack/ironic/doc/source/admin/raid.rst

     ]
   }

 *Example 5*.
-Software RAID with two RAID devices:
+Software RAID with two RAID devices.
+The smaller one should be picked up as a root device:

 .. code-block:: json